A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Introduction

-\item \textbf{Attack Temporality} (\secref{sec:temporality}): A four-class temporal dimension (T1--T4) orthogonal to \lasm, revealing that the most dangerous threats are not those with highest instantaneous impact, but those with the slowest, least detectable temporal signatures.
+\item \textbf{Attack temporality} (\secref{sec:temporality}): an orthogonal four-class dimension (T1--T4) that captures \emph{when} attacks manifest.
+Plotting the corpus on \lasm\ $\times$ temporality reveals that the highest-impact threats are not the most instantaneous but the slowest, a structure no type-centric taxonomy can express.